guyschvitz/datanarratR/README.md

 ## Use Cases

-- **Policy Briefings**: Generate automated summaries of recent conflict developments
+- Generate automated summaries of recent conflict developments
-- **Academic Research**: Analyse long-term trends in conflict patterns
+- Analyse long-term trends in conflict patterns
-- **Early Warning Systems**: Monitor changes in conflict dynamics
-- **Data Enhancement**: Add AI-generated classifications to event datasets
+- Add AI-generated classifications to event datasets

 ## License

 MIT License - see LICENSE file for details.

-## Contributing

-Contributions are welcome.
-Please ensure all functions follow the package's R style guide and include appropriate documentation and examples.

 ## Support